john-hawkins/projit/docs/paper/joss.md

 # Example Usage

-The following demonstrates the process of initialising a project, registering a dataset and experiments.
-Change into the project directory and initialise.
+The following demonstrates the process of initialising a project, registering a dataset and experiment, then tracking results.
-The template is optional (used if you want to create a directory structure).
+First change into the project directory and initialise it as a `projit` project.
 ```
    > projit init <Project-Name> template=default
 ```
+The `template` variable is optional and only used if you want to create a directory structure.
-Then add one or more datasets that you want to be used in experiments.
+Next step is to add one or more datasets that you want to be used in experiments.
 ```
    > projit add dataset train data/train.csv
 ```